cdobey/legitify/docs/functional-spec/Functional-Spec.md

 Front-End Level

 This level of the System’s Architecture consists of a web application which is what users will be using to interact with our system.
-When the user first creates an account for the website, they will be prompted to select whether the account is for an Individual, an Organisation or a Verifier.
+When the user first creates an account for the website, they will be prompted to select whether the account is for an Holder, an Organisation or a Verifier.
 The user’s selection will dictate which interface they will use on the website.
 The Front-End will be developed using Vite and TypeScript.

 Back-End Level